EmpireMU/EmpireGame/EMAIL_SETUP_INSTRUCTIONS.md

 ### 5. Development vs Production

 - **Development**: Emails are printed to console (no real sending)
-- **Production**: Emails are sent via Gmail SMTP
+- **Production**: Emails are sent via Outlook SMTP

 ### 6. Security Notes

-- The Gmail app password should be kept secret
+- Your Outlook password should be kept secret
-- App passwords are specific to the application and can be revoked if needed
-- Regular Gmail passwords won't work with SMTP - you must use an app password
-- Consider using a dedicated Gmail account rather than your personal one
+- Consider using a dedicated Outlook account rather than your personal one
+- 2FA is recommended but not required for SMTP to work

 ### 7. Troubleshooting

 **"Authentication failed" errors:**
-- Check that 2FA is enabled on the Gmail account
-- Verify you're using the app password, not the regular password
+- Verify you're using the correct Outlook password
 - Check that the email address in settings matches exactly
+- Make sure the account isn't locked or suspended

 **Emails not being received:**
 - Check spam/junk folders